overcookedpanda/vbk-ri-btc/doc/benchmarking.md

     make -C src bitcoin_bench

-After compiling bitcoin-core, the benchmarks can be run with:
+After compiling vbitcoin-core, the benchmarks can be run with:

     src/bench/bench_bitcoin